Khalid-Siddiqi/Swin-ResNet-Ensemble-for-Custom-DFU-Grading-/README.md

 # Swin-ResNet-Ensemble-for-Custom-DFU-Grading/Classification-(1-4)
-This repository presents an ensemble approach combining Swin Transformers and ResNet architectures to tackle a custom Diabetic Foot Ulcer (DFU) grading/classification task across four severity levels (Grades 1-4).
-The project explores the synergy between CNN-based and Transformer-based models to improve robustness and performance on medical image classification, particularly for DFU severity prediction.
+This project implements an ensemble of Swin Transformer and ResNet models for grading diabetic foot ulcers (DFU) into four severity levels.
+By leveraging the complementary strengths of CNNs and Transformers, the system achieves robust and clinically relevant classification performance.